Skip to content

 sync_config_to_db(config: dict)

 Synchronize configuration data to the database.
+Merges user settings with defaults to ensure complete configuration.

 Parameters: